CatoRaymond-FS/CivVerse/Lioranthros Solen - Character Profile.md

 #characters

-Lioranthros Solan

-Title(s): The Living Crown, The Bloomwalker, Crowned of No Throne
+Title(s): The Living Crown, The Bloomwalker, Crowned of No Throne, The One True King
-Age: 8 (at start of the story)
+Age: 8
 Homeworld: Aurelya
 Race: Aurelyan Human
 Gender: Male